shelleywong/CSCI211-Course-Materials/Programs/program02.md

 }
 ```
 > Note: You may use the C++ std::swap function or create your own.

 * Make sure that you are correctly managing dynamic memory: at the end of your program, use the `delete` operator to deallocate any memory that was allocated with `new`.
 You can use [Valgrind](https://www.valgrind.org/docs/manual/quick-start.html) to detect if your program contains any memory leaks.
 Example with one argument (also works with Linux redirection):
 ```
 $ ./myprog arg1                             // run your program like normal
 $ valgrind --leak-check=yes ./myprog arg1   // test your program with valgrind
-$ valgrind --leak-check=yes ./myprog arg1 < tests/t01.in  // include input from a file when you test your program with valgrind
+$ valgrind --leak-check=yes ./myprog < tests/t01.in  // example argument: you might want to include input from a file when you test your program with valgrind
 ```
 * Start today.